dials/dials/doc/sphinx/targeted_scaling_guide.rst

 Scaling against a dials reference dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In this example, reference_reflections.refl and reference_experiments.expt are from a dataset that has already been scaled with dials.scale.
+In this example, reference.refl and reference.expt are from a dataset that has already been scaled with dials.scale.
 To scale another dataset (datafiles integrated.refl, integrated.expt) against this target/reference, one should use the following command::

-  dials.scale only_target=True integrated.refl integrated.expt reference_reflections.refl reference_experiments.expt
+  dials.scale only_target=True integrated.refl integrated.expt reference.refl reference.expt

 This will scale the intensities of the dataset to agree as closely as possible with the intensities of the reference dataset, and save the scaled dataset to